Families of hostages call for Israel and Hamas to accept cease-fire proposal pushed by Biden

 Hanegbi said this week he expects the war to drag on for another seven months, in order to destroy the military and governing capabilities of Hamas and the smaller Islamic Jihad militant group.

-Prime Minister Benjamin Netanyahu has promised a "total victory" that would remove Hamas from power, dismantle its military structure and return the hostages, and on Saturday, the government said its conditions for ending the war had not changed.
-Putting a permanent cease-fire in place before the conditions are fulfilled is a "non-starter," it said.
+Netanyahu has promised a "total victory" that would remove Hamas from power, dismantle its military structure and return the hostages.

+Israel war cabinet minister Benny Gantz Saturday called for the cabinet and the negotiation team to convene.

+"We are committed to continue advancing an arrangement to return the hostages as formulated by the negotiation team and approved by the War Cabinet unanimously, as part of the wider effort to achieve all of the war's objectives," Gantz said in a statement.

 Many hostage families blame the government's lack of will to secure a deal for the deaths of many of the hostages in captivity.